zechenghe/Sensitive_Sample_Fingerprinting/README.md

 Similarly, to skip sanity check, use `nosanity_check` option.
 Use `--gpu` to enable gpu (default).

 # Reference
-You are encouraged to cite the following papers.
+You are encouraged to cite the following paper.
 ```
 @inproceedings{he2019sensitive,
   title={Sensitive-sample fingerprinting of deep neural networks},